fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

         input
 </pre>

-The same treelike structure can be seen on the console tab <i>Elements</i>.
+The same treelike structure can be seen on the console's <i>Elements</i> tab.

 ![A screenshot of the Elements tab of the developer console](../../images/0/14e.png)